Sheriff99yt/vision-scripting-webapp/Documentation.md

-# Vision Visual Scripting Web App
+# Vision Visual Scripting Web App Documentation

-This project is a private implementation of a visual scripting web app, providing users with a node-based interface for designing and connecting workflows.
-The app emphasizes a user-friendly, visually appealing UI with customizable dark and light modes.
-It serves as a powerful tool for both beginners and advanced users, allowing seamless development of complex logic through an intuitive graphical interface.
+## Introduction

+Vision Visual Scripting Web App is an advanced, web-based visual scripting tool that allows users to design and connect workflows through an intuitive node-based interface.
+This project is the successor to the original Vision Visual Scripting (VVS) graduation project, now reimagined as a powerful web application.

 ## Features

 - **Node-Based Design:** Easily create, edit, and link nodes to develop workflows.
 Users can drag nodes from a toolbox and connect them with lines to define logic and data flow.
 - **Dark/Light Mode Toggle:** Switch between dark and light modes for optimal viewing, ensuring comfort during prolonged use and accommodating user preferences.
 - **Local Save/Load Functionality:** Save and load scripts from local JSON files, allowing users to work offline and manage their projects efficiently.